Page 1 of 2

 For those interested, Occupy Norman is meeting in the Schooner Room of the Union, Thursday @ 7:00 PM.

-The Oklahoma Daily is the independent student voice of the University of Oklahoma and a product of Student Media, a division of Student Affairs.
+The Oklahoma Daily is the independent student voice of the University of Oklahoma and a product of Student Media, a department within OU's division of Student Affairs.

 © Copyright 2013.
 All rights reserved.